adamheins/multicell/README.md

 ## Example
 Run `./life.py seed.txt` for a built in example with blinker and a Gosper glider gun.
 It uses two cell types.

-Here is a screenshot of the Game, with the example seed.txt, in action:
+Here is a screenshot of Multicell, with the example seed.txt, in action:

 ![Delightful Screenshot](screenshot.png?raw=true)